 - is not a natural person (human being), or

-- Indirect control through two or more entities or persons (complex structures)
+- Indirect control through two or more intermediate entities or persons (complex structures)

-Each type of intermediate entity or person has its own test of control set out in the amendments to the Business Corporations Regulation.
+Each type of intermediate entity or person has its own test of control set out in the Land Owner Transparency Regulation (PDF).

 If in looking through the chain of intermediaries, you encounter an intermediary which is not a relevant corporation or trust, you are not required to report any interests relating to that corporation or trust.
 However, control of other relevant corporations or trusts which may be included in a separate branch of ownership must be determined in accordance with the example below.

 For example, if ABC Company owns an interest in land, and